bnoordhuis/node-mmap/README.md

 The file is automatically unmapped when the buffer object is garbage collected.

-## Limitations
+## Bugs and limitations

 * Specifying the memory address is not implemented.
 I couldn't think of a reason why you would want to do that from JavaScript.
 Convince me otherwise. :-)

+* Reading from and writing to memory-mapped files is a potentially blocking operation. *Do not* use this module in performance critical code.
+Better yet, don't use this module at all.